LaxarJS/laxar/docs/manuals/events.md

 [« return to the manuals](index.md)

-The key concept that distinguishes LaxarJS applications from other AngularJS applications is the _publish-subscribe_ (or _pub/sub)_ architecture.
+The key concept that distinguishes LaxarJS applications from other web applications is the _publish-subscribe_ (or _pub/sub)_ architecture.
-It helps to isolate building blocks such as widgets and activities by moving the coupling from implementation (no module imports, no service contracts) to configuration (of event topics).
+This approach allows to isolate building blocks such as widgets and activities by moving the coupling from implementation (no module imports, no service contracts) to configuration (of event topics).

 Preliminary readings:

 * [LaxarJS Core Concepts](../concepts.md)

-LaxarJS consistently uses the term _events_ rather than _messages_, to point out two key aspects of its pub/sub-architecture:
+LaxarJS consistently uses the term _events_ rather than _messages_, to point out two key aspects of its pub/sub-approach:

- * events convey information about _what happened_ (rather than _who is receiver_)
+ * events convey information about _what happened_ (rather than _who is receiver_),

- * delivery is always _asynchronous_ (using an _event loop_)
+ * delivery is always _asynchronous_ (using an _event loop_).

-For these reasons, you may also think of this pattern as a variation on the _hollywood principle_ ("Don't call us, we'll call you").
+For these reasons, you may also think of this pattern as a variation on the _Hollywood principle_ ("Don't call us, we'll call you").

-For efficient processing, LaxarJS ties into the AngularJS `$digest`-cycle.
+For efficient processing, LaxarJS technology adapters tie into the change detection of their respective frameworks.
+For example, the `"angular"` adapter triggers an AngularJS `$digest`-cycle after events were delivered.
 This allows the web browser to batch event-handling with other operations that modify screen contents.